LostArtefacts/TRX/docs/CONTRIBUTING.md

 apt-get install -y clang-format-18
 ```

-After this, each time you make a commit a hook should trigger to automatically
+After this, each commit should trigger a hook to automatically format changes.
-format your changes.
-Additionally, in order to trigger this process manually,
-you can run `just lint-format`.
-This doesn't include the slowest checks that
+To manually initiate this process, run `just lint-format`.
+This excludes the
-would hinder productivity – to run the full process, you can run `just lint`.
+slower checks that could affect productivity – for the full process, run `just
-If for any reason you can't install the above software on your machine, our CI
+lint`.
+If installing the above software isn't possible, the CI pipeline will
-pipeline will still show what needs to be changed in case of mistakes.
+indicate necessary changes in case of mistakes.

 ### Coding convention

-While the existing source code does not conform to the rules because it uses
-the original Core Design's naming, new code should adhere to the following
-guidelines:

 - Variables are `lower_snake_case`
 - Global variables are `g_PascalCase`
-- Module variables are `m_PascalCase`
+- Module variables are `m_PascalCase` and static
-- Function names are `Module_PascalCase`
+- Global function names are `Module_PascalCase`
+- Module functions are `M_PascalCase` and static
 - Macros are `UPPER_SNAKE_CASE`
 - Struct names are `UPPER_SNAKE_CASE`
 - Struct members are `lower_snake_case`
 - Enum names are `UPPER_SNAKE_CASE`
 - Enum members are `UPPER_SNAKE_CASE`

+It's recommended to minimize the use of global variables.
+Instead, consider
-Try to avoid global variables, if possible declare them as `static` in the
+declaring them as `static` within the module they're used.
-module you're using them.
-Changes to original game functionality most often
-should be configurable.

 Other things:

-- We use clang-format to automatically format the code
+- We use clang-format to automatically format the code.
-- We do not omit `{` and `}`
+- We do not omit `{` and `}`.
-- We use K&R brace style
+- We use K&R brace style.
-- We condense `if` expressions into one, so:
+- We condense consecutive `if` expressions into one.

-    ```
+    Recommended:

+    ```c
     if (a && b) {
     }
     ```

-    and not:

-    ```
+    Not recommended:

+    ```c
     if (a) {
         if (b) {
         }
     }
     ```

-    If the expressions are extraordinarily complex, we refactor these into
+    When expressions become extraordinarily complex, consider refactoring them
-    smaller conditions or functions.
+    into smaller conditions or functions.

 ### Submitting changes

-We commit via pull requests and avoid committing directly to `develop`, which
+We commit via pull requests rather than directly to the protected `develop`
-is a protected branch.
-Each pull request gets peer-reviewed and should have at
+branch.
+Each pull request undergoes a peer review and requires at least one
-least one approval from the code developer team before merging.
-We never merge
+approval from the development team before merging.
+We ensure that all
-until all discussions are marked as resolved and generally try to test things
+discussions are resolved and aim to test changes prior to merging.
+When a code
-before merging.
-When a remark on the code review is trivial and the PR author
+review comment is minor and the author has addressed it, they should mark it as
-has pushed a fix for it, it should be resolved by the pull request author.
-Otherwise we don't mark the discussions as resolved and give a chance for the
-reviewer to reply.
-Once all change requests are addressed, we should re-request
+resolved.
+Otherwise, we leave discussions open to allow reviewers to respond.
+After addressing all change requests, it's considerate to re-request a review
-a review from the interested parties.
+from the relevant parties.

 ### Changelog

-We keep a changelog in `CHANGELOG.md`.
-Anything other than an internal change
+We maintain a changelog for each project in the `CHANGELOG.md` files, recording
-or refactor needs an entry there.
-Furthermore, new features and OG bugfixes
+any changes except internal modifications or refactors.
+New features and
-should be documented in README as well.
+original bug fixes should also be documented in the `README.md`.
+If a change
+affects gameflow behavior, be sure to update the `GAMEFLOW.md` accordingly.
+Likewise, changes to the console commands should update `COMMANDS.md`.

 ### Commit scope

-Either you can make a lot of throwaway commits such as 'test' 'continue
-testing' 'fix 1' 'fix 2' 'fix of the fix' and then squash your pull request as
-a whole, or you can craft a nice history with proper commit messages and then
-merge-rebase.
-The first case is mostly acceptable for isolated features, but in
-general we prefer the latter approach.
-As a principle, refactors should made in
-separate commits.
-Code review changes are best made incrementally and then
-squashed prior to merging, for easing the review process.
+When merging, we use rebasing for a clean commit history.
+For that reason,
+each significant change should have an isolated commit.
+It's okay to force-push
+pull requests.

 ### Commit messages

-**The most important thing to remember:** bug fixes and feature implementations
-should always include the phrase `Resolves #123`.
-If there's no ticket and the
+**Bug fixes and feature implementations should include the phrase `Resolves
-pull request you're making contains player-facing changes, a ticket needs
+#123`.** For player-facing changes without an existing ticket, a ticket needs
-to be created first – no exceptions.
+to be created first.

 Anything else is just for consistency and general neatness.
 Our commit messages
 aim to respect the 50/72 rule and have the following form: